jasonsahl/LS-BSR/README.md

 8. Blat - Optional
 9. Diamond - Optional

+-To create an environment and run through conda:
+    `conda create -n ls_bsr python=3.5`

 *See changelog.md for a list of changes
 *See manual.md for run directions